Riverbank Neighbors: Help Us Steward our Local Ecosystem

 Tax deductible

-Beyond the cost of new plantings and fencing - when possible in the past, we have also paid folk to water new planting in need of special care.
+Help us in making all of this possible by supporting our work through our GoFundMe.
+Your donations will go to covering the cost of new plantings, fencing and supplies.
+When possible in the past, we have also paid folk to water new planting in need of special care.
 That along with our general operating costs such as equipment, website / email service, and food for our workday volunteers.

 Organizer